-When you’re a new investor getting into the stock market, all the Wall Street slang can be quite intimidating.
+When a new investor gets into the stock market, all the Wall Street slang can be quite intimidating.
 Not knowing the language can make it difficult to interpret newsletters or trends, leading to poor decisions.
 Before you decide to throw in the towel, read through our list of top stock market slang terms.
 Or, if you are familiar with the stock market and just need a refresher, use this as a quick reference guide to keep your head in the game.
 Here are some of the most common stock market slang terms in alphabetical order, so you can always find what you’re looking for.

 Stock Market Slang: A to C

 An ask is the lowest price someone is willing to accept for a stock or security.

 When you purchase more of a stock at a price lower than you previously paid for it, you say you are “averaging down.”
 This lowers the cost per stock you paid for that particular investment overall.

 A bear market is a market where stock prices are trending down over time.
 This can be a good time to get your foot in the door.